 Needing some retail therapy?

-Visit the Algarve Shopping Centre, which is on the EN125 at Guia and is well signposted.
-As well as over 130 shops, there are bars and restaurants for those who need a little respite from carrying those heavy shopping bags and to resting those weary feet.
-There is also a multi-screen cinema here.
-It is open from 10am to midnight 7 days a week.
+Visit the Algarve Shopping Centre, on the EN125 at Guia.
+As well as a great variety of shops, there are bars and restaurants for those who need a little respite from carrying those heavy shopping bags and to rest those weary feet.
+Open daily from 10am till late.

 Go Dolphin spotting!